plone/documentation/docs/classic-ui/viewlets.md

 ## Custom viewlet

-A viewlet consists of
+A viewlet consists of a

 -   Python class
 -   page template (`.pt`) file
--   a {doc}`browser layer <layers>` defining which add-on product must be installed, so that the viewlet is rendered
+-   {doc}`browser layer </classic-ui/layers>` defining which add-on product must be installed, so that the viewlet is rendered
--   a ``ZCML`` directive to register the viewlet to a correct viewlet manager with a correct layer
+-   `ZCML` directive to register the viewlet to a correct viewlet manager with a correct layer

-### Re-using code from a view
+### Re-use code from a view

 When you want a viewlet and view to share the same code, remember that the view instance is available in the viewlet under the `view` attribute.